natenka/pyneng-book-en/docs/source/book/25_db/alter.rst

 ALTER
 ~~~~~

-ALTER operator allows you to change an existing table: add new columns or rename the table.
+ALTER TABKE statement allows you to change an existing table: add new columns or rename the table.

 Add new fields to the table:

 * mngmt_ip - switch IP address in management VLAN
 * mngmt_vid - VLAN ID of management VLAN

-Adding entries using ALTER command:
+Adding entries using ALTER TABLE:

 .. code:: sql